Shojibmahmud/linguacard-app/README.md

  Grade Confidence: Click the green Know It! button (or swipe right) if you remembered the word easily[cite: 1].Click the red Hard / Study button (or swipe left) if you struggled[cite: 1].
 Monitor Stats: Watch your daily streak (indicated by the fire icon) and your total review count climb in the sidebar metrics panel[cite: 1].
 4. Application ConfigurationClick the sliders icon (fa-sliders) in the top navigation bar to open the Preferences & Synthesis modal[cite: 1].
 Here, you can toggle the auto-speak functionality, adjust the voice reading speed, or perform a hard reset of the application database[cite: 1].

+📁 File Structure Overview

+Plaintext

+📁 linguacard-pro/
-📁 File Structure OverviewPlaintext📁 linguacard-pro/ ├── 📄 linguacard_pro.html    # Core application (HTML Structure, Tailwind Config, CSS, Vanilla JS) └── 📄 README.md              # Project documentation and specifications
+ ├── 📄 linguacard_pro.html    # Core application (HTML Structure, Tailwind Config, CSS, Vanilla JS)
+ └── 📄 README.md              # Project documentation and specifications